valehelle/srs/pages/README.md

 ## The see the Github repo, click [here](https://github.com/valehelle/srs)

-## You can view the document based on their tag making it easy to switch and compare.
+## You can view the document based on their branch making it easy to switch and compare.

 Here is an example of UML diagram drawing using Mermaidjs.